raul-heredia/raul-heredia/README.md

 ## About Me

-- 🔭 I’m currently working on practice in [AMVARA S.L](https://www.amvara.de) as TI System Administrator.
+- 🔭 I’m currently working on internships in [AMVARA S.L](https://www.amvara.de) as TI System Administrator.
 - 🌱 I’m currently completing my studies in Systems and Networks Administration.

 ## Skills